frederic-perez/AmE-dictionary/data/dictionary.md

 __lessen__ _v_
 __lesson learned__ (lesson learned)
 __lest__ _conj_ :nine::m: __1__ With the intention of preventing (something undesirable); to avoid the risk of. _He spent whole days in his room, wearing headphones lest he disturb anyone._ __2__ (after a clause indicating fear) Because of the possibility of something undesirable happening; in case. _Syn_ in case, just in case, for fear that, in order to avoid _She sat up late worrying lest he be murdered on the way home._
+__let (someone) off the hook__ _idiom_ To pardon, release, or allow someone to escape from blame, responsibility, obligation, or difficulty.
 __let alone__ _idiom_ :eight: Not to mention.
 The phrase is used to emphasize that if other more significant or pressing things are not possible or cannot be accommodated, a lesser thing certainly is not or cannot either. _We can’t afford a vacation, let alone a trip to Disney World._ _If you’re living in the present, let alone in the future, you must buy this Acme product._ _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._
 __let down (one’) hair__ _idiom_ :dart: To cease acting formally or conservatively; to let go of one’s inhibitions or reservations. _Come on, Jim, this is a party!
 Let down your hair and go a little wild!_
 __let down (one’s) guard__ _idiom_ To become less guarded or vigilant; to stop being cautious about potential trouble or danger.